 What is the Book of Daniel About?

-Read this 3-minute introduction to help you find your bearings in the Bible story, and inspire you to read Daniel!
+Read this 3-minute introduction to help you find your bearings in the Bible story, and be inspired to read Daniel!

 —Bryan Windle